anurag-dalal/Bank-Indesa/README.md

 ## Folder Structure and requirements

-The dataset files are contained in ML_Artivatic_dataset folder.
+The dataset files are contained in ML_Artivatic_dataset folder (the files are too big to upload).
 This is done on a conda enviornment in python 3.8.

 ### Instalation Guides